53

 Abstract

-A multi-event survival model predicts the time until an instance experiences each of several different events, given the instance's description.
-Unlike competing-event models, the events here are not mutually exclusive and often exhibit statistical dependencies.
-Existing approaches for multi-event survival analysis have generally been limited, most focusing on producing simple risk scores for each event, rather than the time-to-event itself.
-To overcome these issues, we introduce MENSA, a novel deep learning approach for multi-event survival analysis.
-MENSA jointly learns representations of the input features while capturing the complex dependence structure among events.
-In practice, it attempts to optimize the sum of the traditional negative log-likelihood across events and a novel trajectory-based likelihood, which encourages the model to learn the temporal order in which events occur.
-Experiments on real-world clinical datasets show that MENSA consistently gives good discrimination performances and accurate time-to-event predictions in single-event, competing-risk, and multi-event problems.
-Additionally, MENSA is more computationally-efficient, requiring fewer parameters and FLOPs than multiple state-of-the-art survival baselines when applied to large-dimensional datasets (more than 100 features).
+We introduce MENSA, a novel deep learning model for multi-event survival analysis, which predicts the time until an instance experiences multiple distinct events based on its features.
+MENSA learns a shared representation of the input features while capturing the complex dependence structures between events.
+In practice, it optimizes the sum of the traditional negative log-likelihood across events and a novel trajectory-based likelihood, which encourages the model to learn the temporal order in which events occur.
+Experiments on real-world clinical datasets demonstrate that MENSA improves risk and time-to-event prediction compared to state-of-the-art models across single-event, competing-risk, and multi-event settings.
+Moreover, MENSA achieves this with fewer parameters and lower computational cost (FLOPs) than several deep learning baselines, particularly in high-dimensional feature spaces (more than 100 features).

 View on arXiv